EdenTheDev/quantitative-analytics-overview/README.md

-ELH Terminal - Quantitative Portfolio Management System
+ELH Terminal - Quantitative Portfolio Management System (Preview)

 --------------------------------------------------------------------------------
-PROJECT ABSTRACT
+PROJECT CONTEXT
 --------------------------------------------------------------------------------
-ELH Terminal is a full-stack financial analytics platform designed to bridge digital asset markets with traditional macroeconomic indicators.
-The system provides a unified interface for portfolio tracking, risk analysis, and market scanning.
-Unlike standard portfolio trackers, this application emphasizes quantitative metrics (Beta, Sharpe Ratio, Volatility) and real-time data aggregation through a custom secure proxy architecture.
+This repository serves as a technical preview for a BSc Dissertation project and SaaS startup prototype focused on bridging digital asset markets with traditional macroeconomic indicators.
+The application is a full-stack financial analytics dashboard designed to provide retail investors with institutional-grade insights.

-The application is built as a modular monolith to ensure low-latency data processing and simplified deployment.
+Note: This is a development snapshot intended for code review and portfolio demonstration.

 --------------------------------------------------------------------------------
-SYSTEM ARCHITECTURE
+TECHNICAL ARCHITECTURE
 --------------------------------------------------------------------------------

-1. Backend (Python/FastAPI)
+1. Backend (Python 3.10+ / FastAPI)
 The server acts as a centralized API Gateway and WebSocket Proxy.
 It handles:
 - Data Normalization: Unifies disparate data formats from Binance (Crypto), Finnhub (Equities), and FRED (Macro) into a standardized internal schema.